espinbrandon49/easy-access-weather/README.md

 ## Installation
 Runs in the browser
-Git clone - git@github.com:espinbrandon49/javaScriptQuiz.git
+Git clone - git@github.com:espinbrandon49/easy-access-weather.git

 ## Tools
 JavaScript, HTML, CSS, Git, GitHub, Chrome DevTools

 ### JavaScript
-The JavaScript for this quiz can be described in context of how I used the Web API to extend the functionality of the browser.
+* I set up and used an access key from [OpenWeather API](https://openweathermap.org/api) to access their data using the Fetch API

+* I reviewed the third party API's documentation to have knowledge of
+  - the parameters available
+  - how the response is displayed
+  - how I should interpret the response
+  - various other parts of the API functionality such as how to recieve the response in imperial versus absolute units for example.

+* I made use of the API's functionality to make requests with specific parameters I needed and were available based on the API's documentation so that I mostly only retrieved data applicable to my weather dashboard.

-* I stored and retrieved data (high scores list) using local storage.
+* I stored the search history using local storage

 * Document Object Model connects the HTML to my JavaScript by:
   - using event handlers for document click events